Representations of Jewish-Christian Relations in Literature

 Week 4: Charles Dickens, Our Mutual Friend

 Week 5: George Eliot, Daniel Deronda & her friendship with Emanuel Deutsch

 During the Concluding Week, participants can reflect on, and share, their learning experiences.

-The course fee is £325 includes online access to the course and the course materials, tutor feedback, and a Woolf Institute Certificate of Completion.
+The course fee is £350 which includes online access to the course and the course materials, tutor feedback and a Woolf Institute Certificate of Completion.

 For all queries, contact Dr Emma Harris, email@example.com.